Euge Groove discography

-Euge Groove made his debut as professional musician in 1987 as sideman, collecting since the beginning good results on mainstream, such as the Exposé's No. 1 hit, "Seasons Change".
+Euge Groove made his debut as professional musician in 1987 as sideman, collecting since the beginning good results on mainstream, such as Exposé's number-one hit single, "Seasons Change".
 His reputation went very quickly to high levels, arriving to collaborate with several music icons, like Joe Cocker, Elton John, Eros Ramazzotti and Richard Marx.
-Finally in the late 1990s, he decided to begin a solo career and he published his first solo studio album, Euge Groove (2000) for Warner Bros.
+In the late 1990s, he began a solo career and published his first solo studio album, Euge Groove (2000) for Warner Bros.
 Records.
-The album was a low seller and peaked at No. 25 on the Top Contemporary Jazz Albums.
-The follower, Play Date (2002), peaked at No. 10 on the same chart and introduced Groove to the contemporary jazz audience.
-After this result, Euge Groove left Warner Bros. for Narada Jazz and released Livin' Large (2004), which peaked at No. 4 on the contemporary jazz chart.
-The follower, Just Feels Right (2005), did better, peaking at No. 3 and spawning Groove's first jazz hit, "Chillaxin" (2006), No. 3 on Smooth Jazz Songs.
+The album was a low seller but peaked at number 25 on the Top Contemporary Jazz Albums chart in Billboard magazine.
+The follow-up, Play Date (2002), peaked at number 10 on the same chart and introduced Groove to the contemporary jazz audience.
+After this result, Euge Groove left Warner Bros. for Narada Jazz and released Livin' Large (2004), which peaked at number four on the contemporary jazz chart.
+Just Feels Right was released in 2005, peaking at No. 3 and spawning Groove's first jazz hit, "Chillaxin" (2006), which reached number three on the Smooth Jazz Songs chart.

 In 2007, Groove reached the commercial peak publishing Born 2 Groove.
-It was No. 1 on the Top Contemporary Jazz Albums and spawned four smooth jazz hits (three of them in top 10), including his first two No. 1 singles: "Born 2 Groove" and "Religify."
-After this great success, Groove left Narada Jazz for Shanachie Entertainment, where he continued to release successful albums and promo singles for the contemporary jazz audience.
-Sunday Morning (2009) peaked at No. 2 and contains two top 10 hits, including the No. 1 hit from the same name.
-S7even Large (2011) peaked at No. 3 and had only a top 10 hit.
-In 2012, Groove came back on the top of the albums chart with House of Groove, that spawned a new No. 1 hit with the title track.
+It reached number one on the Top Contemporary Jazz Albums chart and spawned four smooth jazz hits, including his first two number-one singles: "Born 2 Groove" and "Religify".
+After this success, Groove left Narada Jazz for Shanachie Entertainment, where he continued to release successful albums and promo singles for the contemporary jazz audience.
+Sunday Morning (2009) peaked at number two and contains two top ten hits, including the number-one hit from the same name.
+S7even Large (2011) peaked at number three and had one top ten hit.
+In 2012, Groove came back on the top of the albums chart with House of Groove, which spawned another number-one hit with the title track.